 Hearing damage to small children can be caused by a single instance of extremely loud noise (anything over 120 dB in children and 140 dB in adults).
 This essentially causes the hair cells of the ear to become damaged or even die, making hearing much more difficult and even impossible.

 These single occurrences would need to be fairly loud in order to cause damage, but consistent exposure to noises of a lower decibel can also be damaging.

 The Effect of Consistent Sound

-Exposure to relatively loud sounds (sounds over 85 dB, as shown on this chart), also cause damage to ears.
+Exposure to relatively loud sounds (sounds over 85 dB), also cause damage to ears.
 Basically, the louder the sound, the less time it takes for damage to occur.

 The sound pollution caused by heavy traffic (80 to 89 dB) is loud enough to cause damage to the ear, especially in young children with consistent exposure.
 This means that protecting your children from those noises is especially important.

 Sound reduction is extremely important to maintain your child’s hearing.
 This includes encouraging your children to wear earplugs at noisy concerts, to turn the volume down on their headphones, and to limit their exposure to sound pollution (like heavy traffic).